CyberusConsulting/ChatGPT_With_Voice/README.md

 Python 3 project that wraps ChatGPT with a voice recognition package and a speech package.

-The project prompts you for speech input and the ChatGPT response will be read back to you.
+The project prompts you for speech input and the ChatGPT response will be read back to you.<br>
-You can use a (optional) "keyword" (Default is "Computer") which you will have to prefix your question with in order for it to be sent to ChatGPT.
+You can use a (optional) "keyword" (Default is "Computer") which you will have to prefix your question with in order for it to be sent to ChatGPT.<br>
-The sessions are context aware, meaning ChatGPT will remember your previous questions and comments during the session.
+The sessions are context aware, meaning ChatGPT will remember your previous questions and comments during the session.<br>

 ```